What is a Merchant Service Provider?

 January 20, 2020 | Merchants | PayKings

-Merchant services help to facilitate electronic payments between merchants and their customers.
+Merchant service providers help facilitate electronic payments between merchants and their customers.
 There are hundreds of competing merchant services out there so it’s important to know how to find the right one.

 How to Navigate Merchant Services

 A merchant service provider is a middleman between the consumer’s banks and the merchant’s banks.
-The merchant service provider can also transfer funds between the merchant account and the customer accounts.
+They can also transfer funds between the merchant account and the customer accounts.
 Merchant services are also known as credit card processing.
 These services take care of electronic payments for businesses.
 The activities of merchant processing providers include the following:

 - Obtaining sales information from the merchant